-We couldn’t write a guide about Japanese plants without including cherry blossom.
-A favourite of many, the blossom trees stunning pink petals is a sure sign that spring has sprung.
+We couldn’t write a guide about Japanese plants without including cherry blossoms.
+A favourite of many, the blossom trees stunning pink petals are a sure sign that spring has sprung.
 And while they may not remain in bloom for long, cherry blossoms are certainly worth it for the few weeks of wonder you will enjoy.

 They survive best in direct sunlight, though it’s worth choosing a relatively sheltered spot so that they don’t succumb to strong winds.
 It’s also worth considering how close you plant your cherry blossom to your home, as its roots will spread and could cause damage to your property.

 See more stunning images of cherry blossom in our guide to Sakura season.

 9. Japanese primrose – a delicate bloom for fans of wild flowers